UniStudents/Saffron/docs/source_files/source_file.md

 The timeframe where Saffron will wait to get a response from an url.

+This option will override the configuration option [`requests.timeout`](../configuration#requeststimeout).

 ### `headers`
 The headers that will accompany the requests made by saffron.

 It can be used to set `User-Agent` and other fields.

+This option will override the configuration option [`requests.headers`](../configuration#requestsheaders).

+### `axios`
+Axios' configuration that will be applied to the requests made by saffron.
+It will override previous options.

+Currently only for `html`, `wordpress` and `dynamic` source types.
+For `rss` you have to manually set the proxy in the url option.

+This option will override the configuration option [`requests.axios`](../configuration#requestsaxios).

 ### `maxRedirects`
 Default value: `10`

 The maximum redirects that are allowed during a request.

+This option will override the configuration option [`requests.maxRedirects`](../configuration#requestsmaxRedirects).

 ### `ignoreCertificates`
 Default value: `false`